MonsieurCode/udoo-quad-kitkat/README.md

 # Missing Files

 These files were too large for GitHub to accept.
-Consider storing them in a publicly linked zip file on Google Drive, then adding them in on initialization.
+Consider Git LFS or storing them in a publicly linked zip file on Google Drive, then adding them in on initialization.

     device/lge/hammerhead-kernel/vmlinux.bz2
     external/chromium-trace/trace-viewer/test_data/theverge_trace.json